npkgz/cli-progress/README.md

 --------

 * **Simple**, **Robust** and **Easy** to use
-* Full customizable output format (various placeholders are available)
+* Full customizable output format (constious placeholders are available)
 * Custom Bar Characters
 * FPS limiter
 * ETA calculation based on elapsed time